Detectability Scaling Laws for Environmental Phase Modulation in Gravitational-Wave Signals: Introduction

 \section{Introduction}

-The universe is filled with star systems made up of more than one star.
+Many massive stars reside in multiple systems.
 Observation has shown that high mass stars, like O-type, are found predominately in multiple systems \cite{Sana2012} and a good chunk of those exist in triples or higher, more so with increasing mass \cite{Shariat2025}.
 The systems with three stars are called hierarchical triple systems (HTS) and are important for gravitational wave detection.

 Matched filtering using waveform templates representing binary systems have been used successfully for detection and parameter estimation \cite{Christensen2022}.
 However, HTS change gravitational waveforms systematically.
+Similar phase distortions can arise from other large-scale environmental accelerations, making it useful to understand their detectability in a waveform-agnostic framework.
 For HTS motion, the inner binary about a tertiary companion induces a time-dependent line-of-sight acceleration (LOSA) \cite{Gupta2020, Cardoso2021} and structured acceleration profiles can produce nontrivial phase evolution beyond constant-acceleration approximations \cite{Hendriks2026, Zwick2023}.
 This can create phase modulation that accumulates over time producing cumulative phase drift.
 If in detection we assume the source is an isolated binary, but the system is an HTS, this phase drift may be absorbed into intrinsic parameters biasing estimations of mass, chirp rate, or spin.
 In other words, the LOSA signal stays inside the isolated binary envelope hidden through incorrect parameter estimation -- the effect is degenerate.

-We therefore ask whether a template-free approach can distinguish isolated (ISO) and LOSA signals.
-By ``template-free'' we mean that detectability is evaluated without constructing matched waveform families that explicitly model environmental acceleration.
-Instead, the analysis relies on distribution-referenced statistics derived from signal representations, rather than direct comparison to environmental templates.